 We don't know exactly what causes false-positive results on the bulk tank milk screen.
 However, we do know that farms with a detect result are at a higher risk of being infected, than farms with a non- detect result.
 This is why we need to investigate all detect results.
-It is essential that bulk tank milk screening continues to help find any remaining infected farms.
+It is essential that bulk tank milk screening continues to help find any remaining infected farms

-Do I need to do anything for the bulk tank milk surveillance, e.g., take samples?
+Do I need to take any extra milk samples for bulk tank milk surveillance?

-No, the screening is performed on samples routinely collected for composition and component testing.
-The M. bovis testing does not interfere with the testing needed for your milk payments.
+No, the screening is performed on samples routinely collected and submitted for composition and component testing.
+The M. bovis testing does not interfere with the testing needed for milk payments or other food safety requirements.